 Regional rehabilitation company takes advantage of tech co-op grant

 Vernon’s Meridian Rehabilitation has grown to provide multi-disciplinary regional rehabilitation services to many communities in B.C.’s Interior.
-With a catchment that spans 1000km, Meridian relies on teamwork and Science or knowledge put into practical use to solve problems or invent useful tools. to treat patients in the Thompson-Okanagan region and provide virtual therapy to clients outside of their service area.
+With a catchment that spans 1000km, Meridian relies on teamwork and technology to treat patients in the Thompson-Okanagan region and provide virtual therapy to clients outside of their service area.

 With the help of our Tech Co-op Grant Program, they hired a kinesiology co-op student from Simon Fraser University to improve their online presence and train staff to use new technologies for things like monitoring heart rate and blood pressure as well as tracking patient progress.